Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 - *MPI_Barrier* is a collective communication function that synchronizes all processes in a communicator.
 - All processes must call `MPI_Barrier` to ensure that all processes reach the same point before proceeding.
 - It is often used to ensure that all processes have completed their previous tasks before moving on to the next step.
-- The most basic usage of `MPI_Barrier` is to precise time measurement.
+- The most basic usage of `MPI_Barrier` is for precise time measurement.
-- If you do not call `MPI_Barrier` in all processed, the program will block and cannot proceed.
+- If you do not call `MPI_Barrier` in all processes, the program will block and cannot proceed.
 - `MPI_Barrier(MPI_Comm communicator);`
 ]